autistic-symposium/mev-toolkit/keeperDAO/README.md

 ### Keepers

-* Bots that observe Ethereum, and other blockchains, to faciliate sorts of transactions, such as arbitrage, liquidations, auctions.
+* Bots observe Ethereum, and other blockchains, to faciliate sorts of transactions, such as arbitrage, liquidations, auctions.
 * Automated agents that survey the state of the blockchain and compute all the different possibilitie in order to identifty transactions that can create profit.
 * Once Keepers have identified a valuable transaction, they will broadcast that to the network.
 Other keepers can copy and broadcast the same transaction with themselves as the originators.
 * MEV arises from the problem of "how can a keeper ensure that they are the one who gets a transaction settled first?